 Only in the case of additional and exceptional services can costs be incurred.
 Details can be found in Keytrade Bank’s current Fee Schedule which is part of the General Terms & Conditions.

-If you are a resident of an EU/EEA country or Switzerland (with the exception of Belgium) and are at least 18 years of age and acting on your own behalf, we will be able to open a Raisin Account for you as a single account.
+If you are a resident of an EU/EEA country or Switzerland (with the exception of Belgium and Ireland) and are at least 18 years of age and acting on your own behalf, we will be able to open a Raisin Account for you as a single account.
 We regret that residents of the United States of America (USA), so-called Permanent Residents, as well as holders of a Green Card (anyone who is considered a “US person”) are not entitled to access the offers due to extensive regulations regarding the transfer of data.